 - AF focusing is swift and silent.
 I say again completely silent and quick.
 So much so that I thought the AF was not working at first.
 This has been the achilles heel of every single 85mm lens before.
 For example the Fujifilm 56mm f/1.2 was wonderful, but it was not the lens for candid moments and would often require that I ask portrait subjects to wait as AF caught up.
 Not horrible, but put to shame by the Sony FE.
 Case in point the sequence below was taken casually, day 2, hand held from the 7th row past the band pit.

 - AF is accurate.
 I listed this separately because fast and silent focusing is meaningless if the resulting focus is not accurate.
-With the thin DOF that these lenses bring this can be a huge issue as a quick look at playback may fool you. only to be disappointed later This has been a struggle for other lenses requiring chimping real time to make sure you do not have to reshoot.
-This was a shot I took of a dog that amused me from my car seat arm extended and not braced.
-I had no great expectations from such a candid moment, but focus was spot on.
+With the thin DOF that these lenses bring this can be a huge issue as a quick look at playback may fool you. only to be disappointed later.
+This has been a struggle for other lenses requiring zoom in chimping real time to make sure you do not have to reshoot.

 - Low light focusing.
 Perhaps owing more to the body than anything else, but others before this one were lost in the dark.
 Best of any lens out there?
 Likely not.
 Serviceable?
 Best of any I could afford?
 Without a doubt.